StereoFoley: Object-Aware Stereo Audio Generation from Video: Conclusion

 \section{Conclusion}

 We presented an end-to-end framework for video-to-audio generation.
-We showed that full-band stereo Foley generation can achieve state-of-the-art performance using SyncFormer with a simple latent-space matching strategy.
+We showed that our model achieves performance on par with state-of-the-art V2A models for full-band stereo audio generation, using a Synchformer video encoder with a simple latent-space matching strategy.
 More importantly, we demonstrated that the main challenge for object-aware stereo audio generation is not architectural but data-related.
 By synthesizing object-aware stereo datasets, the same model can be trained to produce spatially accurate, object-position–aware audio.
 While our pipeline uses amplitude panning, it could be adapted to alternative mixing conventions, extended to Ambisonics using object trajectories, or scaled to multichannel video-to-audio generation.
 Future work will explore these directions, alongside improving dataset quality and increasing diversity with both real and synthetic examples.